 Global Marker Styling

-Using this marker styling setting, you’ll be able to add pulse effect on the hotspot marker.
-This particular effect highlights the hotspot marker on an image by zoom in and zoom out motion.
+Using this marker styling setting, you’ll be able to add a pulse effect on the hotspot marker.
+This particular effect highlights the hotspot marker on an image by zoom in and zooms out motion.

 The above image showcases the pulse effect applied to the text hotspot marker.
 And this same can be applied to other hotspot markers.